“After the final no there comes a yes and on that yes the future of the world hangs.”

 The volunteer and director talked knowledgeably about the work of our nonprofit over lunch.
 But while they talked, the husband of the donor couple – sitting next to me – started asking me questions under his breath.

 “What do you think they want?”
 I answered somewhat generally.
 “How much will that cost?”
-I answered again but with more detailed information.
+I responded with more detailed information.

 Meanwhile, the lunch and presentation proceeded very smoothly.
 But the truth is, I was in the midst of making the call myself.